İlkadım: History

-İlkadım is a part of the Samsun Metropolitan Municipality.
-In 1994 it was declared a municipality within the city borders of the Samsun Metropolitan Municipality.
+Currently, it is the largest and most developed district of Samsun and the Black Sea Region in terms of population.
 With the growth of the region, commercial activities in the center have declined and much of the middle class of Samsun has moved to newer and more modern neighborhoods.
 Efforts have been made to revitalize İlkadım like the construction of the Sheraton Hotel Samsun, Piazza Samsun and the reconstruction of Samsun Saathane Square and Republic Square (Samsun).
 The district is also served by extensive public transit including the Samsun Tram.